Tosipaolo/FiberOptic-Matlab/README.md

 It is possible to see the difference between a standard transmission and a transmission where a section of phase-compensating fiber is introduced in the system.

 Results are visualised through observation of the obtained EYE diagram and BER.

+Full specifications and code explanation can be found in relazione/text/Relazione.pdf